objectives materials technology background activities assessment resources

 7. Use Architecture and Interior Design for 20th Century America: Photographs by Samuel Gottscho and William Schleisner, 1935-1955 to explore and compare public and private buildings in your community and others around the country.

 8. Explore craft traditions from other states and cultures.
 Wisconsin Folks - Crafts features student pages on Judaic needlework, Ukranian eggs, Oneida Indian corn husk dolls, Norweigan carving, and others.
 Crossroads of the Heart features Choctaw basketry, Vietnamese boatbuilding, carving, and more from Mississippi.
-Masters of Ceremony features craft traditions associated with rites of passage from many cultures in Oregon: christening gowns to cradle boards.
-The Utah State Folk Art Collection features four galleries including ethnic, native, occupational and rural communities.
+The Masters of Traditional Arts Education Guide features folk artists who have received the National Endowment for the Arts National Heritage Fellows.
 Visit New Hampshire Folklife's Learning Center / Folklife Traditions to learn about craft and food traditions there.
-Also see Folklife in New Jersey - Resources / Gallery of Artists for profiles of more traditional artists, including a Puerto Rican instrument maker and Ukranian textile artist.
-Select Resources to view.

 9. Explore Caring For Your Collection by the Library of Congress to learn about handling books, film, photographs, and more.